lsd-consulting/lsd-distributed-generator/README.md

 [![GitHub release](https://img.shields.io/github/release/lsd-consulting/lsd-distributed-generator)](https://github.com/lsd-consulting/lsd-distributed-generator/releases)
 ![Maven Central](https://img.shields.io/maven-central/v/io.github.lsd-consulting/lsd-distributed-generator)

-A Liquid Sequence Diagram generator from data gathered by the `lsd-distributed-interceptors` library and stored in a database.
+A Living Sequence Diagram generator from data gathered by the `lsd-distributed-interceptors` library and stored in a database.

 Here is a sample of an LSD that this library can generate: